thecoolwinter/CBOR/README.md

 //    4A                      # bytes(10)
 //       00000102030405060708 # "\u0000\u0000\u0001\u0002\u0003\u0004\u0005\u0006\u0007\b"
 ```
-You **do not** need to prefix your data with the `NULL` character once encoded.
-This library will handle that for you.
-It is invalid encoding to not include the prefixed byte, so the encoder handles it.

 > [!NOTE]
 > DAG-CBOR does not allow tagged items (besides the CID item), and thus encoding dates must be done by encoding their 'raw' value directly.
 This is an application specific behavior, so ensure the encoder is using the correct date encoding behavior for compatibility.
 By default, the encoder will encode dates as an epoch `Double` timestamp.